ullahs5/typing-practice/README.md

 - User Accounts: Create an account to personalize your typing experience.
 - Login Functionality: Log in securely to access your saved data and settings.
 - Progress Tracking: Save and track your average typing speed and accuracy over time.
-- Live WPM Display: Get real-time Words Per Minute (WPM) updates while typing.
+- Live WPM Display: Get real-time Words Per Minute updates while typing.

 ### Authorization Note

-**Note:** GitHub Pages, where this repository is deployed, supports static websites and does not support server-side processing or authorization.
+**Note:** GitHub Pages supports static websites and does not support server-side processing or authorization.
 As a result, certain features requiring authorization may not function when accessed through the GitHub Pages deployment.

 To fully experience all features, consider running the website locally.